PI output bug in @method="html"

 I would be interested to know if there are any practical use cases for processing instructions in HTML, and whether either syntax is accepted or rejected by deployed HTML browsers.

-#2 Updated by Toshihiko Makita 6 months ago
+#2 Updated by Toshihiko Makita almost 2 years ago

 Thank you for your reply.